budavariam/revealjs-cli/README-DEV.md

 - Login to npm with the proper credentials: `npm login`
 - Publish with version bump: `npm run npmpublish`
     (I can not simply use `publish`, because npm install triggers `prepublish` for some reason instead of `preinstall`)
+- Push the new tags for github: `npm push --tags`